the4rcanist/the4rcanist/README.md

 <br>

 💡<strong>Some things about me</strong>
-- I am currently working on my TCC
+- I am currently working on my TCC and a task list app.
 - Currently Learning Unreal Engine
-- I am (trying) to learn Spanish
+- I am trying to learn Spanish
 - Current doing the 100 days of code in Python
 - Current addicted to: Core Keeper
 - Current Dnd Class: Hexblade Warlock, Bladesinger Wizard